Visakhapatnam: Landmarks

 Visakhapatnam is one of the main tourism destinations in the state of Andhra Pradesh.
 The city is known for its beaches, caves and the Eastern Ghats as well as wildlife sanctuaries.
 About 30% of the city is covered with greenery.

 Major landmarks in the city include Dolphin's Nose, lighthouse, Kailasagiri, Beach Road, VMRDA Park, Visakha Museum and Matsyadarsini (an aquarium).
 The INS Kursura Submarine Museum and Anti-submarine warfare (ASW) aircraft TU 142 Aircraft Museum opposite to each other is the only one of its kind in the world, conceptualising the hunted and hunter of the wars.
 Indira Gandhi Zoological Park in the city has variety of wildlife species.
 Erra Matti Dibbalu (Red sand dunes) are situated between Visakhapatnam and Bheemunipatnam are one of the geo-heritage sites in the country.
 This tourist spot is now protected and preserved as a heritage site.
-Dr. Ramanaidu Film Studio in 33 acres space off the Visakha-Bhimili beach road is one of the film shootings destination.
+D Ramanaidu Film Studio is one of the film shooting destinations in the city.
 Telugu Samskruthika Niketanam on atop Kailasagiri was developed by World Telugu Federation and Visakhapatnam Urban Development Authority, Adding one more feather to its cap, Visakhapatnam is home to India's tallest musical fountain opened in the Vuda City Central Park.
 Oscillating vertically at 360 degrees, the fountain dances to the tune of digital music in different colours.

-Beaches along the coastline of the Bay of Bengal include RK Beach, Rushikonda Beach and Mangamaripeta Beach.
+Beaches along the coastline of the Bay of Bengal include RK Beach, Rushikonda Beach, and Mangamaripeta Beach.
 Others are Yarada, Bheemili, Lawson's Bay, Tenneti, Sagar Nagar, Thotlakonda and Gangavaram beaches.
 Borra Caves are caves discovered by British geologist William King in 1807.
-Tyda (an Eco tourism project), Kambalakonda Wildlife Sanctuary under Andhra Pradesh Forest Department are wildlife conservation sites near the city.
+Tyda (an Eco-tourism project), Kambalakonda Wildlife Sanctuary under Andhra Pradesh Forest Department are wildlife conservation sites near the city.

 Culture

+The city embraces rich religious diversity, with Hinduism being the majority religion, alongside Islam, Christianity, and Buddhism.
+Telugu is the predominantly spoken language, reflecting the city's cosmopolitan culture with a significant presence of Odia, Hindi, Tamil, and Malayalam speakers.
+Visakhapatnam offers a blend of South Indian and Western cuisines, with popular dishes like Moori Mixture and bamboo chicken of Araku Valley.
+The city celebrates various festivals including Makar Sankranti, Ugadi, Vinayaka Chavithi, Diwali, and Dasara.
+Cricket is the most favoured sport, with facilities like the Dr. Y. S. Rajasekhara Reddy ACA–VDCA Cricket Stadium.
+Additionally, the city is home to attractions like the Telugu Samskruthika Niketanam Museum, Submarine Museum, TUV, and Harrier aircraft museums.